 Company AIM securities

-As outlined in the Schedule One Update announcement of 25 January 2019, the Company’s issued share capital consisted of 369,587,405 ordinary shares of 0.08p, each with equal voting rights with no shares held in treasury.
-As per the Schedule One, insofar as the Company is aware, 67.7% of its securities were not in public hands on admission to AIM on 4 February 2019.
+As at 31 December 2021, the Company’s issued share capital consisted of 418,461,921 ordinary shares of 0.08p, each with equal voting rights with no shares held in treasury.
+Insofar as the Company is aware, 66.0% of its securities were not in public hands on 31 December 2021.

 As Chairman of the Board of Directors, I believe that high standards of corporate governance are fundamental to our business and are implemented and supported through appropriate internal policies and procedures.
 The responsibility for ensuring this framework is effective lies with the Board.
 The Board of Directors maintains robust standards of corporate governance and has a number of formally Retained Matters reserved for the Board.

 We believe that good corporate governance improves long-term success and performance, whilst simultaneously managing risks and provides an underlying framework of commitment and transparent communications with stakeholders.
 Consequently, the Company has adopted the Quoted Companies Alliance Corporate Governance Code which is appropriate for the Company’s size and structure.
 The Board issued a statement of compliance with the Code on 24 March 2021.